 Any emergency or critical incident affecting a student while on placement should be reported immediately to La Trobe University Security on +61 3 9479 2222.
-It is the responsibility of the University contact to also submit an Incident Report as soon as possible - please ensure you notify your university contact immediately.
+It is the responsibility of the student to also submit an Incident Report as soon as possible

-If a student requires an ambulance during placement duties associated with a placement within Australia, which has the knowledge and consent of La Trobe University, they are covered by the University's insurance for ambulance services whether or not they are admitted to hospital.
+If a student requires an ambulance during duties associated with a placement within Australia, which has the knowledge and consent of La Trobe University, they are covered by the University's insurance for ambulance services whether or not they are admitted to hospital.